 Mary Jo Salter

-Known as a leading figure of the New Formalism movement, Salter has published many collections of poems, including Nothing by Design (Knopf, 2013), A Phone Call to the Future (Knopf, 2008), and Open Shutters (Knopf, 2003), among others.
-She is also the author of a children’s book, The Moon Comes Home (1989), and a play, Falling Bodies (2004).
+Known as a leading figure of the New Formalism movement, Salter has published many collections of poems, including Nothing by Design (Alfred A. Knopf, 2013), A Phone Call to the Future (Alfred A. Knopf, 2008), and Open Shutters (Alfred A. Knopf, 2003).
 Poet Carolyn Kizer described Salter’s work as “poems of breathtaking elegance: in formal control, in intellectual subtlety, in learning lightly displayed.”

 Nothing by Design (Knopf, 2013)